Philippine hawk-eagle: Conservation status

 It inhabits primary and secondary forest, occasionally frequenting clearings and cultivations, from the lowlands to lower mountain slopes.
-Majority of records are below 1,000 meters above sea level.
+The majority of records are below 1,000 meters above sea level.

-The IUCN Red List has assessed this bird as endangered with the population being estimated at 400 to 600 mature individuals remaining and still continuing to decrease.
+The IUCN Red List has assessed this bird as endangered with the population being estimated at 1,000 to 2,000 mature individuals as of 2024, continuing to decrease.
 This figure is based on the estimate of a pair per 17.5 square kilometers, however, the 2020 study of a nesting pair revealed a territory of just 3.3 square kilometers and thus, this estimate may need to be revised with further study.

 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 It is also trapped and hunted for food and the pet trade.

 It occurs in a few protected areas including Mt.
 Makiling National Park, Mount Isarog National Park, Kalbario–Patapat Natural Park, Northern Sierra Madre Natural Park and Bataan National Park.
 However, as is the case for most of the Philippines protection and enforcement from logging and hunting is lax.

 Conservation actions proposed include to surveys in area from which the species is known and propose formal protection.
 Study the species's ecology, particularly home-range size and dispersal ability to help inform a global population estimate and assess the likely impact of habitat fragmentation.
 Promote more effective enforcement of legislation designed to control hunting and trading.
 Assess forest loss in the Philippines and gauge the species's likely rate of decline and degree of fragmentation of its populations.
 Research hunting and trade by interviewing local people and visiting wildlife markets.